pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-linea-l2-domains.md

 ## Get Support

-If you run into issues using Linea L2 Domains, ask for help in the `🚩-linea-domains-support` channel in our [Discord](https://discord.gg/EAFPKSRyth).
+If you run into issues using PepeSync L2 Domains, ask for help in the `🚩-linea-domains-support` channel in our [Discord](https://discord.gg/EAFPKSRyth).